scheeloong/scheeloong.github.io/_contents/02-research.md

 * Sequential
 * Bayesian

-Of course, I'll need to bias my time on a very specific research, within the field of Machine Learning.
-I will mainly be applying Machine Learning to tackle Recommender Systems problems.

 ### Problems in Recommender Systems
 Within recommender systems itself, there are many interesting problems to tackle.
 * Cold-Start: What item do you recommend to a new user?
 What if the item itself is new?